CookEditors/NOS/_posts/2016-08-29-more-devices.md

 >My reasons for not thinking it an accident:

->If it bad been an accident and she had pulled the cabinet over upon herself, she would have been found with her feet pointing towards the wall where the cabinet had stood.
+>If it had been an accident and she had pulled the cabinet over upon herself, she would have been found with her feet pointing towards the wall where the cabinet had stood.

 >(But her feet were towards the door and her head under the cabinet.)